Photo by Luke Pajak

-My last memory of Jimmy is of the three of us standing by the cooker in our kitchen, on the evening of his birthday, having a hug and us telling him how much we loved him.
+My last memory of Jimmy is of the three of us standing by the cooker in our kitchen, on the evening of his birthday, having a hug and us telling Jimmy how much we loved him.
 That’s a very precious memory now.

 On the day of Jimmy’s memorial, the week after he died, the Press were there again.
-I’d planned what I was going to say about the disintegration of society etc, but instead I found myself saying “I wonder if we need more and more legislation, or do we need to ask ourselves what kind of society do we want to live in?
-Change has to come from each of us”.
+I’d planned what I was going to say about the disintegration of society etc, but instead I found myself saying “Do we need more and more legislation, or do we need to ask ourselves about the kind of society we want to live in?
+Change has to come from each of us.”

-For Margaret and myself our Faith, we believe, is what has made our reaction perhaps different to what was expected.
+For Margaret and myself our Faith is what has made our reaction perhaps different to what was expected.
 It is what gives us the strength to continue to speak about what happened and to try to bring something good out of something bad.
 I don’t think calling for ever tougher sentences is the answer, and the thought of capital punishment, even for the person who killed my son, fills me with horror.
 The only answer to violence in our society is a peaceful response; however there must also be a sense of justice.

-Since Jimmys death we have been into schools and prisons to share his story, and we hope it can help some people to understand that actions can have unexpected consequences.
-We have also been able to donate two minibuses, called ‘Jimmybuses’ to local scout groups, in memory of him.
-There are also two young men working in ‘Jimmy Mizen Apprenticeships’.
+Since Jimmy’s death we have visited schools and prisons to share his story, and we hope it can help some people to understand that actions can have unexpected consequences.
+We have also been able to donate minibuses, called ‘Jimmybuses’, to local scout groups, and have formed a foundation in memory of his name.